iswanulumam/id-tech-list/README.md

 # ID Tech List

-List of notable tech companies in Indonesia.
+List of tech companies in Indonesia.
 Useful when looking for a new job.

 > **Warning**
 > Categories are highly subjective and potentially biased.
 Relative positions within a category are arbitrary.